-- At the Green Porcelain, he finds some weapons – a mace, combustible camphor, and some matches which turns out to be an Achilles heel for the morlocks.
+- At the Green Porcelain, he finds some weapons – a mace, combustible camphor, and some matches which turn out to be an Achilles heel for the Morlocks.

-- As they travel back, he accidentally sets a fire in the forest in a failed bid to seek warmth for he and Weena.
+- As they travel back, he accidentally sets a fire in the forest in a failed bid to seek warmth for him and Weena.

 - He stops on a beach and finds there’s no sign of human existence, only lichens and hostile crabs.
 He hops on his time machine and goes deeper thousands of thousands of years in the future.

-- The inquisitive narrator comes back to visit the next day as the traveller prepares his time trip.
-He tells the narrator to wait at his house that he would bring back better prove.
+- The inquisitive narrator comes back to visit the next day as the traveller prepares for his time trip.
+He tells the narrator to wait at his house and that he would bring back better proof.
 The narrator waits but the time traveller never returns.

 Style, Tone, And Figurative Language Of The Time Machine

-There’s a general sense of a shared narrative responsibility in Wells Time Machine, and we see that being manifested in the events throughout the story.
-Well tells his story using two narrators – First, Hillyer, and then the time traveler.
+There’s a general sense of a shared narrative responsibility in Wells’s Time Machine, and we see that being manifested in the events throughout the story.
+Well tells his story using two narrators – First, Hillyer and then the time traveller.

-Hillyer is used through chapters one and two, effectively, to introduce the guests as well as to usher in the time traveler who does the main story – from chapter three to twelve – making way for Hillyer again to tell the epilogue.
-Well deploys this technique to break down the complexity of the story so readers can understand better.
+Hillyer is used through chapters one and two, effectively, to introduce the guests as well as to usher in the time traveller who does the main story – from chapters three to twelve – making way for Hillyer again to tell the epilogue.
+Well deploys this technique to break down the complexity of the story so readers can understand it better.

-With regards to tone, Wells opts for a direct and earnest pattern.
-The time traveler’s rendition of his story is completely above-board, and this is mostly because he yearns for his story to be believed by his guests.
+With regard to tone, Wells opts for a direct and earnest pattern.
+The time traveller’s rendition of his story is completely above-board, and this is mostly because he yearns for his story to be believed by his guests.
 Notably, too, the tone is disburdened with emotions and we could see that play out at the event of Weena’s death.